 Million Mile Secrets reader Ben asks:

-I have the Chase Ink Bold (no longer available) and was wondering if you’d recommend getting the Chase Ink Business Cash card.
+I have the Chase Ink Bold (no longer available) and was wondering if you’d recommend getting the Chase Ink Business Cash Credit Card.
 I do a lot of spending at office supply stores, which is why the Ink Bold caught my eye initially.
 But if I can avoid an annual fee, that’d be even better.

 Also, do you know if I’d be eligible for the sign-up bonus?
 It has been more than 2 years since I got my Ink Bold card.

 Thanks for the question Ben!